zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 2\. **Energy cascades are topologically constrained:** The robust KE spectrum proves that energy transfer across scales is not stochastic but follows deterministic geometric rules.

-3\. **Macroscopic fluids are scale-invariant networks:** Both metrics confirm the ocean operates as a mathematically predictable multiscale system—the same topological architecture governing atmospheric organization.
+3\. **Macroscopic fluids are scale-invariant networks:** Both metrics confirm the ocean operates as a mathematically predictable multiscale system, the same topological architecture governing atmospheric organization.

 **E.5.
 Falsifiability**